-The Philadelphia Canoe Club provides rolling sessions Sunday mornings during the months of December through March.
-The rolling sessions are a great opportunity to learn how to roll and retain your rolling skills for the next paddling season.
+The Philadelphia Canoe Club provides kayak rolling sessions Saturday afternoons during the months of December through March.
+The rolling sessions are a great opportunity to learn how to roll and retain your skills for the next paddling season.
 Plus, it's a good way to have fun with your fellow paddlers and meet new people.

-All Boats must be clean before entering the pool.
+BOAT INSPECTION- All Boats must be clean before entering the pool.
 There will be no exceptions.
-Boats will be inspected on the patio outside the pool.
+Boats will be inspected outside the building.
 If your boat does not pass inspection, you will not be allowed to bring it inside.
 Please be sure all airbags; inside and outside dirt, sand, leaves and debris are removed from your boat.
 Dirty boats will not be allowed in the pool.

 No. Our sessions are open to the public.